bit-apps-pro/bit-assist-wp/readme.txt

 📢 [Pro version features](https://www.bitapps.pro/bit-assist):

-1. The chat widget features that are included in the Free version of Bit Assist (WordPress chat plugin) are also included in the Pro version.
+The chat widget features that are included in the Free version of Bit Assist (WordPress chat plugin) are also included in the Pro version.
 You will not miss out on any of the functionalities if you upgrade to the Bit Assist Pro plan.

+1. Some exclusive chat widget buttons are now in pro feature including Tidio Live Chat Button, Tawk Live Chat Button, Crisp Live Chat Button, Intercom Live Chat Button, Custom Iframe, Knowledge-Base, FAQ Button, Wp Search Button, WooCommerce Button, Live Chat Messenger Button.

 2. Unlimited Widgets: In the pro version of Bit Assist (WordPress chat plugin), users can create and use an unlimited number of chat widget.
 This means that you can easily customize and create multiple chat widget to better engage with your visitors and offer useful support across different websites.
 With an unlimited chat widget, you can optimize your chat support to cater to the unique needs of your business and chat with multiple visitors simultaneously.

-3. With our pro version chat widget, you have the flexibility to display up to 29+ different chat button for various channels, allowing your website visitors to engage with you via their preferred chat platform.
-Whether it’s WhatsApp, Facebook Messenger, Instagram, Telegram Chat, WeChat, Viber, Slack, TikTok, Twitter, Snapchat or any other supported chat button, you can showcase them all simultaneously in our widget.
+3. With our pro version chat widget, you have the flexibility to display up to 30+ different chat button for various channels, allowing your website visitors to engage with you via their preferred chat platform.
+Whether it’s WhatsApp chat button, Facebook chat button, Messenger chat button, Instagram chat button, Telegram chat button, WeChat button, Viber chat button, Slack chat button, TikTok chat button, Twitter chat button, Snapchat chat button, Discord chat button, Pinterest button, Call button, SMS button Tawk live chat button, Intercom live chat button, Crisp live chat button, Messenger live chat button or any other supported chat button, you can showcase them all simultaneously in our widget.
 With this feature, you can maximize your chat outreach and improve your overall customer engagement through chat.

 4. Webhook: Bit Assist (WordPress chat plugin) offers a WebHook URL feature in the custom form that allows users to send data through a WebHook.
 It’s a simple process – just insert the WebHook URL, and the submitted form data from the customer will be sent through that URL.
 With this feature, you can integrate your chat widget‘s form data from a custom form or contact form with other platforms and applications to automate tasks or improve your workflow.

 5. Publish Widget in External Website: With Bit Assist (WordPress chat plugin), you can easily configure the chat widget for multiple websites.
-All the channels you added in your wordpress chat widget like WhatsApp, Facebook Messenger, Instagram, Telegram, WeChat, Linkedin, Snapchat, Tawk LiveChat or live chat, Slack, Twitter, Line Messenger, SMS, and Call will work nicely.
+All the channels you added in your wordpress chat widget like WhatsApp button, Facebook button, Messenger button (Profile or Page), Instagram button, Telegram button, WeChat button, Linkedin button, Snapchat button, Tawk LiveChat or live chat, Slack, Twitter, Line Messenger, SMS button, Tidio live chat button, Intercom live chat button, Crisp live chat button, Messenger live chat button and Call button will work nicely.
 Additionally, you can also use the chat widget on other platforms without the plugin.
 This includes CMS platforms like Drupal, Joomla, and WordPress, as well as website builders like Wix, Shopify, Squarespace, and Weebly.
 To use the chat widget on another site, simply edit the chat widget, go to the external publish tab, and copy the link of the domain where you want to use the widget.
 Then, paste it into the “Add Domain” field, and click the enter button.
 After that, copy the script and paste it in the body tag on your website.
 That’s it!
 Now your Bit Assist chat widget is live on another website, allowing you to chat with even more visitors and potential customers.
 For more details please visit Bit Assist External Publish [documentation](https://docs.bit-assist.bitapps.pro/external-publish).

 6. Set Business Hours: With Bit Assist Pro’s Business Hours feature, you can easily manage your support availability to align with your office hours.
 By configuring your chat widget to only appear during your working hours, you can ensure that your customers receive the best possible support experience.
-You can also define separately for all the channels like you want to hide WhatsApp and Facebook Messenger after business hours but you do not want to hide Wp Search.
+You can also define separately for all the channels like you want to hide WhatsApp button and Facebook Messenger button after business hours but you do not want to hide Telegram button, Line Messenger button, Call button, WeChat button, SMS button, TikTok button, Instagram Button, Google Map button, Viber button, Discord button, Live Chat Button Messenger, Tawk Button, Tidio Button, Intercom Button, Crisp Button, Twitter Button, Linkedin Button, Slack Button, Wp Search button.
 This feature is particularly useful for businesses that operate on a fixed schedule and want to ensure the availability for chat during their regular business hours.
 Upgrade to [Bit Assist Pro](https://www.bitapps.pro/bit-assist) today to take advantage of this useful chat tool and provide your customers a reliable customer support chat.

 7. Add Page Filter: With Bit Assist‘s page filters, you can selectively display or hide the chat widget on specific pages of your website.
 This feature is available in the pro version of our plugin and allows you to have greater control over where the chat widget is displayed on your site.
 By using page filters, you can ensure that the chat widget is only displayed on relevant pages and provides a better user experience for your website visitors who are looking to engage in chat conversations.
 Try out Bit Assist's page filter option and improve your chat widget‘s visibility on your website today!

 8. Custom CSS: Bit Assist (WordPress chat plugin) allows you to customize your chat widget by adding your own custom CSS.
 This means you can tailor the appearance of your chat widget to fit easily with your website’s design and branding.
 By utilizing this feature, you can make your chat widget stand out and attract the attention of your website visitors.
 With the ability to add your own CSS, you can create a unique and eye-catching button that enhances your customer’s chat experience.
 Bit Assist (WordPress chat plugin) gives you the flexibility to customize your chat widget and make it truly your own.
+For Example, you want to change the background of Messenger chat button as blue and WhatsApp chat button as green, then you have put the css property to change this background color in the custom css box.

-9. Copy or duplicate chat widget: With Bit Assist‘s widget duplication feature, you can easily create multiple chat widget that contain WhatsApp, Facebook Messenger, Instagram, Telegram, Snapchat, Call, SMS or any other channel. with the same chat button and settings as your existing widget.
+9. Copy or duplicate chat widget: With Bit Assist‘s widget duplication feature, you can easily create multiple chat widget that contain WhatsApp, Messenger, Instagram, Telegram, Snapchat, Call, SMS or any other channel. with the same chat button and settings as your existing widget.
 This is a great time-saving tool for those who want to have multiple chat widget with identical configurations.
 Simply duplicate your existing chat widget and customize it to suit your needs.
 By using this feature, you can easily add chat functionality to multiple websites and provide better customer service to your website visitors.
 But you can not use multiple widget on the same website right now.

 10. Google Analytics (GTM: click track): With this feature, you can track the click details with Google Tag Manager.
 You have to activate the feature and configure the Google Tag Manager to track your website.

 11. Widget Analytics: Dedicated analytics feature of Bit Assist, by which you can track the visitor count, click count and also the click rate that will help you to decide which channel is getting more leads and will help you to make decisions about selecting a perfect channel for your website and attracting more customers.
-For example, you have created multiple channels like Whatsapp, Facebook Messenger, Telegram etc. Now, with the help of our analytics feature, you can track the number of users who visit the website but never click the WhatsApp or Messenger channel or how many times they click.
+For example, you have created multiple channels like Whatsapp, Messenger, Telegram etc. Now, with the help of our analytics feature, you can track the number of users who visit the website but never click the WhatsApp or Messenger channel or how many times they click.

 ## 🌐 DESCRIPTION OF ALL CHANNELS:

 * Custom Channel: With this channel, you can add any website as a channel.
 All you need to do is provide the URL of the website you want to use as a chat channel in the custom channel link.
 You will get the website as a channel in your chat widget.

 * Custom Iframe: In the Custom Iframe channel you can add any iframe url as a channel.
 You just need to provide the iframe URL which you want to use as a chat channel in the iframe URL link.
 You will get your desired iframe url as a channel in your chat widget.
+You can also show wordpress standalone form with this channel by providing the link.
+For example, there are several form builder plugin which have standalone form feature like: Bit Form, Fluent Form, Wpforms, Wsforms, Piotnet Forms, Gravity Forms, Formidable Forms etc.

 * Call: With Bit Assist's Call channel, you can easily add a button that allows your website visitors to call you with just one click.
 This is a great way to improve your customer support and provide a better support experience for mobile visitors.
 To use this feature, simply add your phone number to the widget settings and customize the call now button to match your website design.
 By using this feature, you can increase the chances of receiving calls from potential customers and provide a useful chat experience.